adarsh-fr/Meals/README.md

 - Dart 2.12.0 or higher

 ## Getting Started
-To run the app, clone this repository and run it using Flutter.
+To run the app, clone this repository and run it using Flutter

 ## Features
 - User can view a list of available meals